 Venkatesh welcomes AIFF's idea for a home-grown national head coach

-Former India captain Venkatesh Shanmugam on Wednesday supported All India Football Federation's idea to hire an indigenous head coach for the national team but said it should be made a reality as soon as possible.
+Former captain Venkatesh Shanmugam on Wednesday backed the All India Football Federation's idea of hiring a home-grown head coach for the national team in the next few years, saying the Indians currently working in top domestic clubs are potential candidates for the job.
 AIFF General Secretary Kushal Das had recently said that his organisation "hopes in the next 5 years the national team is coached by an Indian coach".

 ALSO READ